JakobOpresnik/phoneFallDetector/README.md

 - option to start using the device's accelerometer at a specified frequency
 - option to stop recording accelerometer data
 - ability to automatically save data to .csv file
-- view saved .csv files (raw data, visualized data) --> calculation of phone's fall distance using the free fall equation
+- view saved .csv files (raw data, visualized data) &rarr; calculation of phone's fall distance using the free fall equation
 - delete saved .csv files
 </br>